lacanoid/pgddl/README.md

 * `drop` - include DROP statements in a script.
 These are otherwise commented out.
 * `nodrop` - omit DROP statements in a script entirely
 * `owner` - always include `alter set owner`.
-It is ommited when owner is current user otherwise.
+Otherwise this is ommited when object owner is current user.
 * `noowner` - do not include `alter set owner`
 * `nogrants` - do not include grants
 * `nodcl` - do not include `alter set owner` nor `grant`
 * `noalter` - include neither `alter` nor DCL (grant) statements
 * `ine` - add `if not exists` in bunch of places
 * `ie` - add `if exists` in a bunch of places
+* `ext` - include objects from extension.
+These otherwise are omitted.

 Drop statements are created with `ddlx_drop()` function.